Bubble Trouble: a Review on Electroweak Baryogenesis: Converting the CP-asymmetry to a baryon asymmetry

 One of the main challenges for an accurate and efficient computation of this rate, is the construction of an appropriate effective theory for the \emph{classical} equations of motion \cite{Grigoriev:1988bd, Moore:1997cr, Ambjorn:1997jz}.
 In early studies of the sphaleron rate, equations of motion corresponding to the dimensionally reduced SU(2)+Higgs sector of \cref{eq:SM3dEFT} of the SM were simulated on the lattice \cite{Tang:1996qx, Ambjorn:1997jz}.
 These classical equations of motion were assumed to be appropriate due to the high occupation numbers of the IR modes.
 However, the non-classical `hard' modes (with momenta of the scale $\sim T$) strongly affect the problem via UV-divergent Landau damping \cite{Bodeker:1995pp, Arnold:1996dy}.
 In \cite{Bodeker:1998hm}, these divergences were cured by constructing an effective theory for the modes at the scale $g^2 T$, and it was demonstrated -- to leading log accuracy in the gauge coupling $g$ -- that the time-evolution can be described by a Langevin equation for the overdamped gauge modes, depending on the action \cref{eq:SM3dEFT} and the SU(2) color conductivity.
 This results in the following perturbative estimate

 The effective theory was extended to include the Higgs field in \cite{Moore:2000mx}.
-Numerous lattice computations of the sphaleron rate have been performed \cite{Moore:2000mx, DOnofrio:2012phz} (as these were performed before the Higgs was detected, the Higgs typically has the wrong mass in these computations).
-We report here the result from \cite{DOnofrio:2014rug}, which was determined for a Higgs mass in agreement with the LHC measurement:\footnote{For the pure Yang-Mills theory considered in \cite{Bodeker:1998hm} they obtain $ \Gamma_{\rm sph, s} = (25 \pm 2)\alpha_W^5 T^4$, in agreement with \cite{Moore:1997sn, Moore:2000ara}.}
+Numerous lattice computations of the sphaleron rate have been performed \cite{Moore:2000mx, DOnofrio:2012phz, DOnofrio:2014rug} (as some of these were performed before the Higgs was detected, the Higgs has the wrong mass in some of these computations).
+We report here the result from \cite{Annala:2023jvr}, which was determined for a Higgs mass in agreement with the LHC measurement

 where factors of the logarithm of the gauge couplings are absorbed in the numerical prefactor.